Tu Le

 Tu Le is an Australian lawyer and political candidate for the Australian Labor Party.
 Her candidacy became notable in 2021 when a local preselection process in Fowler, an electorate in Sydney, was halted in favour of choosing Senator Kristina Keneally.
 Le appeared in the media along with criticism of her party for promoting a political insider and failing to reflect a multicultural community, contributing to the otherwise safe seat being lost to independent Dai Le at the 2022 federal election.
-In 2024, Le was selected as the Labor challenger for the same seat in the 2025 federal election.
+In 2024, Le was selected as the Labor challenger for the same seat in the 2025 federal election, but was unsuccessful.

 Legal and community work

 Le was born in south-west Sydney, her parents being Vietnamese refugees fleeing from the Vietnam War.
 She graduated from Macquarie University with a Bachelor of Commerce and Bachelor of Laws.
 She was admitted as a lawyer in 2016.

 In 2019, she managed a migrant employment legal service and co-founded a youth group.
 She went on to co-create the Vietnamese Australian Forum.
 She later joined the board of a human rights charity and was elected deputy chair of Asian Women at Work.
 She became an executive member of the Vietnamese Australian Lawyers Association.
 In 2021, she began working as a community education lawyer for a legal centre in Marrickville.

 Le was recognised for her community work as the 2022 winner of the Asian Australian Leadership Awards.
 The organisers argued that her advocacy put the lack of Asian Australian political representation on the national agenda.